In this day and age everything seems to be expensive, especially brand name home cleaning chemicals.

 Mix two tablespoons of good quality olive oil with 1 tablespoon of lemon juice and you’ve just made yourself an excellent furniture polish.

-Lemon juice and baking soda combined make light work of very dirty dishes!
+Lemon juice and baking soda combined make light work of very dirty dishes or your outdoor grill!